cassmastern/lers-sandbox/docs/sec_net-sec/saml-admin.md

 # Single Sign-On (SSO) Admin Guide — SAML 2.0 Integration

 > First I had a template, then I put together a real-life spec (2017/2018), then I turned it back into an improved template with better diagrams and removed/masked real module/app/company names, URLs, etc. Why?
-First, I might end up using it (SAML is still around).
-Second, using it as a playground to play and experiment with PlantUML.
+First, I might end up using it (SAML is still around); second, using it as a playground to play and experiment with PlantUML; third — just because I could 🤭.

 ## 1. Overview